luisangellopez9731/react-typescript-electron-boilerplate/README.md

 ## Notes:
 1. This was made to init a project, it has not been properly tested.
-2. Even if the react project was made with create-react-app template typescript, it have not support for css modules for types, you need to create a **<css.file>.module.d.ts** for each css module you have.
+2. Even if the react project was made with create-react-app template typescript, it have not support for css modules for types, you need to create a **<css-file-name>.module.css.d.ts** for each css module you have.
 3. The build for electron app it has not been tested.

 ## How this boilerplate was made.